 - The formal requirements are detailed below.

 The requirements stated below are binding on all graduate students in the Linguistics Ph.
 D. Program as of January 2016, and they supersede all previous statements of the program requirements.
 Some adjustments of these policies may be forthcoming, but students may count on the enforcement of requirements here stated.

 A. Course Work

-Students are required to take two courses in each of the core areas in their first year: Syntax 1 and 2, Semantics 1 and 2, and Phonology 1 and 2.
+Students are required to take two courses in each of the core areas in their first year: Syntax I and II, Semantics I and II, and Phonology I and II.

-Students must also take a third course in each of these three core areas by the end of year 2.
+Students must also take a third course in each of these three core areas (Syntax III, Semantics III, Phonology III) by the end of year 2.
 If there is a course conflict, one may be taken during the third year.
 The Graduate Program Director will advise such matters.

-Students are required to register for three semesters of the Qualifying Paper Workshop (QPW) in the Fall of Year 2, Spring of Year 2, and Fall of Year 3.
-A fourth semester of QPW may be taken in the Spring of Year 3.
+Students are required to register for the Qualifying Paper Workshop (QPW) in the Fall of Year 2 and the Spring of Year 2.
+A third semester of QPW may be taken in the Spring of Year 3.

-In addition, students must take four "contentful" courses (not research or independent study credits) by the end of year four.
+In addition, students must take five "contentful" three credit courses (not research or independent study credits) by the end of year four.

 Years 4 and 5 are devoted to work on the dissertation.